BroodLK/aa_bb/README.md

 ## BigBrotherConfig Settings Cheat Sheet

 - **Installation & Identity** – `main_corporation`/`main_alliance` and `is_active` are filled in by the updater after it inspects your superusers’ characters.
 You normally never touch these manually.
 - **Module Entitlements** – `dlc_*_active` flags (CorpBrother, LoA, PAPs, Tickets, Reddit, Daily Messages) mirror what your installation unlocks.
-They flip automatically each time “BB run regular updates” executes.
+They flip automatically each time “BB: Run regular updates” executes.
 - **Access Control** – `bb_guest_states`/`bb_member_states` define who counts as a guest vs. member; `member_*` fields let you whitelist outside corps/alliances; `ignored_corporations` hides IDs from CorpBrother menus and compliance checks.
 - **Hostile & Whitelists** – `hostile_alliances`/`hostile_corporations` power the red highlights in cards, mails, contracts, and transactions; `whitelist_*` keeps friendly IDs safe even if the default data marks them as hostile.
 - **Discord Notifications** – `pingroleID`, `pingroleID2`, and the `pingrole*_messages`/`here_messages`/`everyone_messages` relationships decide which MessageTypes mention which roles; `webhook`, `loawebhook`, `dailywebhook`, and `optwebhook1-5` route the alerts to different channels.